Date: 31 December 2016. Christmas

 I bought several and have them tucked away.

-All I have to do is show restraint and not eat 'em up too quickly.
+All I have to do is show restraint and not eat them too quickly.
 I

 am not known for showing much restraint when it comes to Claxton's

 Fruitcake.
-I'm trying to hold off until January before I open
+I am trying to hold off until January before I open

 another.
-I don't know that I'll make it.
+I do not know that I will make it.
 [Fruitcake is in the same

 category as my shrimp addiction.
 See the